hwdegroot/hwdegroot.github.io/static/content/posts/how-to-run-gitlab-pages-on-your-own-domain/index.md

 So in my case, I want to write my pages in markdown.
 A great tool for creating static sites from markdown is [hugo](https://gohugo.io/), also it gives you [great themes](https://themes.gohugo.io/) out of the box.
 FOr my site I used [m10c](https://themes.gohugo.io/hugo-theme-m10c/).

+You can find the repository of this site [here](https://gitlab.com/hwdegroot/forsure.dev)

 My config is as follows

 ```yaml